 Ultimately, the first lesson is an opportunity to gauge your rapport with the tutor and their teaching style.
 Don't be afraid to ask your tutor to raise or ease the pace or difficulty of lessons; equally, if you would like to change anything about the lessons (direction, structure, etc) just mention it to your tutor.

 As your Tutorial Sessions Progress

 - If you would like to change anything about the sessions (content, structure) just mention it to your tutor.

-- Help other clients by providing feedback about your business trainer through First Tutors: Business.
+- Help other parents and students by providing feedback about your tutor through First Tutors: Business.